DuraiRajSaravanan/Training_Pramati/Knime.md

 ## About KNIME :

-   1,The KNIME Analytics Platform is an open source data analytics, reporting and integration platform developed and supported by KNIME.com using graphical interface.
+   1, The KNIME Analytics Platform is an open source data analytics, reporting and integration platform developed and supported by KNIME.com using graphical interface.

-   2,IME enables users to create data flows, execute selected analysis steps and review the results, models and interactive views
+   2, KNIME enables users to create data flows, execute selected analysis steps and review the results, models and interactive views

    3, The graphical user interface and JDBC allows assembly of nodes blending different data sources, including preprocessing (ETL: Extraction, Transformation, Loading), for modeling, data analysis and visualization without, or with only minimal, programming.

 ## Pros of KNIME :